Timothy C. Hain, MD Page last modified: March 28, 2019

 It seems to us that the core problem is that Migraine is just a set of symptoms -- defined by the International Headache Society.
 This is not at all the same as diabetes (defined basically by persistent high blood sugar), brain cancer (abnormal MRI), or infections (organisms detected).
 In other words, "migraine" may be actually a collection of genetic traits, lumped together.
 The lumping is not all that simple, as the IHS document on headache now extends to about 165 pages.

 The genetic data would suggest that we do not really have a "disease" in migraine - - rather we have a list of symptoms that often occur in clusters, and that also are sometimes modified by medications.
+Perhaps we have "spectrum".
+Or perhaps we just have several distinct conditions lumped under one title and a cloud of genetic variants.
 For the most part, prevention medications that "work" seem to be ones that reduce sensory input (such as triptans), or quiet down irritable neurons (such as anticonvulsants).

 It is important that many headaches are alleviated by triptans, or perhaps prevented by various antidepressants, seizure medications, or blood pressure medications.
 On the other hand, given that "migraine" appears to be a chance collection of genetic risk factors, suggesting that this or that medication will always work for "migraine" seems naive.
 Rather, it seems right now that we have a trial/error process.